yochaigal/cairn/cairn-srd.md

 **Actions**
 On their turn, a character may move up to 40ft and take up to one action.
 This may be _casting a spell, attacking, making a second move, or some other reasonable action.

 Each round, the PCs declare what they are doing before dice are rolled.
 If a character attempts something risky, the Warden calls for a save for appropriate players or NPCs.
-All actions, attacks, and movements take place simultaneously.

 **Turns**
 The Warden will telegraph the most likely actions taken by NPCs or monsters.
 At the start of combat, each PC must make a DEX save to act before their opponents.